AbsIbs/H1N1_flu_vaccine_project/README.md

 ## Project Overview

-The North Georgia Hospital System has asked us, The Calc-A-Holics, if we can predict whether people received the H1N1 and seasonal flu vaccines.
-They have provided us with all the necessary data, which we will use to complete this analysis.
+We have been hired by the CDC as a part of a campaign to increase awareness and encourage more individuals to get vaccinated.
+We will assist them in making recommendations of how to increase awareness and identify which factors most influence people to get vaccinated.

 ## Business Problem

-How can we predict whether a person received a seasonal or H1N1 flu vaccine?
+Which factors most influence whether a person receives a seasonal or H1N1 flu vaccine?

-Based on our analysis of the data, we would recommend:
+Based on our analysis of the data, we would recommend honing in on these 4 factors:
 <ul>
-  <li>X</li>
-  <li>Y</li>
-  <li>Z?</li>
+  <li>Doctor recommendation of vaccines</li>
+  <li>Opinion of vaccine effectiveness</li>
+  <li>Opinion of flu risk</li>
+  <li>Health insurance</li>
 </ul>

+We will dive into this further below!

 ### Guiding Questions for Predictive Modeling
 <ul>